AliceWonderMiscreations/ContentSecurityPolicy/README.md

 ### Basal Keyword Parameters

-The `'self'` and `'none'` keyword are treated special by this class.
+The `'self'` and `'none'` keywords are treated special by this class.
 When set, any previously set parameters for the directive will be replaced.

 They can be set with the class `addFetchPolicy($directive, $policy);` method: